The “simplest difficulty” to make your relationships thrive

 Think of a time when you interacted with a significant other who “just didn’t get it.”
 Throughout time you have developed an expectation for interacting with others, especially in relationships.
 You expect others to act in a certain way, but remain flexible for when you don’t act a certain way.
 When someone deviates from those expectations, common pitfalls can occur leaving you frustrated or disappointed.

-One of the most common scenarios of mismatched expectations in relationships is “attunement or mind reading.”
+One of the most common scenarios of mismatched relationship expectations is “attunement or mind reading.”
 When you expect your partner to know things such as what is bothering you; what you would have wanted; or whether or not you need space or to be listened to.

 This stems from childhood.
 Our parents would know what to do when we were emotional because we could not articulate our feelings at such a young age.
 Because caregivers can’t usually fulfill every single emotional need during childhood, we often, unknowingly, look for romantic partners who can make up for those losses.
 (Kromberg, 2013)